xpush/xpush.github.io/_includes/doc/installation/with-npm.md

 ### redis
-[redis installation](http://zookeeper.apache.org/doc/trunk/zookeeperStarted.html) install and run the with reference to redis.
+Install and run redis with reference [Redis installation](http://zookeeper.apache.org/doc/trunk/zookeeperStarted.html).

 The follow is the code to install and run redis 2.8.14.